 Cats Protection asks adopters for a fee when rehoming a cat.
 If you feel able to make a donation on top of the fee that would, of course, be gratefully received.
 We know times are hard so thank you for your decision to rehome a CP cat!
 On average, each cat can cost the branch more than £350 before it is ready for rehoming.

 Click here for details on cat care

-NEW CHANGES FOR HOMING IF YOU ARE RENTING - on the homing visit please can you now make sure you have a copy of your landlords written permission for you to have cats in the property.
+CHANGES FOR HOMING IF YOU ARE RENTING - please make sure you have a copy of your landlords written permission for you to have cats in the property.
 This is from January 2010 a legal requirement before homing a cat/kitten from Cats Protection.

 Don't forget to check the following pages for other cats that we have available...